GraphMix: Improved Training of GNNs for Semi-Supervised Learning: GraphMix

 Recent work based on interpolation-based data augmentation \citep{mixup,manifold_mixup} has seen sizable improvements in regularization performance across a number of tasks.
 However, these techniques are not directly applicable to graphs for an important reason:\textit{ Although we can create additional nodes by interpolating the features and corresponding labels, it remains unclear how these new nodes must be connected to the original nodes via synthetic edges such that the structure of the whole graph is preserved.} To alleviate this issue, we propose to train an auxiliary Fully-Connected Network (FCN) using Manifold Mixup as discussed in Section \ref{sec:method}.
 Note that the FCN only uses the node features (not the graph structure), thus the Manifold mixup loss in Eq. \ref{eq:mixup_form} can be directly used for training the FCN.

-Interpolation based data-augmentation techniques have an added advantage for training GNNs.
-A vanilla GNN learns the representation of each node by iteratively aggregating information from the neighbors of that node (Equation ~\ref{eq:gnn}).
-However, this induces the problem of \textit{oversmoothing} \cite{Li2018DeeperII,pmlr-v80-xu18c} while training GNNs with many layers.
+Interpolation based data-augmentation techniques have an added advantage for training GNNs: A vanilla GNN learns the representation of each node by iteratively aggregating information from the neighbors of that node (Equation ~\ref{eq:gnn}).
+However, this induces the problem of \textit{oversmoothing} \citep{Li2018DeeperII,pmlr-v80-xu18c} while training GNNs with many layers.
 Due to this limitation, GNNs are trained only with a few layers, and thus they can only leverage the local neighbourhood of each node for learning its representations, without leveraging the representations of the nodes which are multiple hops away in the graph.
 This limitation can be addressed using the interpolation-based method such as Manifold Mixup: in Manifold Mixup, the representations of a randomly chosen pair of nodes is used to facilitate better representation learning; it is possible that the randomly chosen pair of nodes will not be in the local neighbourhood of each other.

-Furthermore, drawing inspiration from the success of self-training semi-supervised learning algorithms (which can be interpreted as a form of data-augmentation) \citep{ict,mixmatch}, we explore self-training and Manifold Mixup based node augmentation in the context of GNNs.
 Based on these challenges and motivations we present our proposed approach \graphmix for training GNNs in the following Section.